-This truth, of the unity of the church as a body here below, a truth misapprehended and disfigured, it is true, in the way of presenting it as a confederation of churches is, says the author of the pamphlet, a fundamental error into which I have fallen, and which falsifies all my reasoning (p.
-26).
-This expression, the church, signifies the churches or each church (pp. 27, 28).
+This truth, of the unity of the church as a body here below, a truth misapprehended and disfigured, it is true, in the way of presenting it as a confederation of churches is, says the author of the pamphlet, a fundamental error into which I have fallen, and which falsifies all my reasoning (page 26).
+This expression, the church, signifies the churches or each church (pages 27, 28).
 The word in looking at the church as a society only sees churches and not the church.

 It is necessary here to be clear and precise.
 I affirm that the doctrine of the unity of the body of Christ, is a fundamental truth of the word of God.
 I appeal to @Ephesians 4, @Colossians 2, @1 Corinthians 14, and @Romans 12; and exhort all my brethren to search thoroughly these passages.
-Further, I affirm that all the privileges of the church flow out from this principle|&#8212; that the gifts are in the church, that the faithful are the members of the church, of the body of Christ, and not of one church.
+Further, I affirm that all the privileges of the church flow out from this principle¦ -- that the gifts are in the church, that the faithful are the members of the church, of the body of Christ, and not of one church.
 It is plain that wherever this principle is ignored or denied, all judgment on the state of the church must be proportionately erroneous.
 The apostles were in the church, and not in a church.
 Apollos was as much a teacher at Corinth as at Ephesus, because the church was but one.
 The daughters of Philip performed the duties entrusted to them in the house of their father; they made use of the gift they had received as members of the church, of the body of Christ, even when in an assembly they must have held their peace.

-<h3>On the Nomination of Pastors</h3>
+<h3>ON THE NOMINATION OF PASTORS</h3>

 Before treating the subject of the ruin of the actual economy, we shall speak a little of the nomination of pastors.
-Our brother does not wish to insist on the passage of the Acts, the only one which speaks of elders being ordained and which could be alleged according to the ordinary translation which renders it, *by the opinion (avis) of the assemblies.*| I have no doubt this was done in the unity of the Spirit with all the body,
+Our brother does not wish to insist on the passage of the Acts, the only one which speaks of elders being ordained and which could be alleged according to the ordinary translation which renders it, *by the opinion (avis) of the assemblies*¦.
+I have no doubt this was done in the unity of the Spirit with all the body,

-| I do not speak of the *knowledge* of this principle, although this knowledge be of great importance to the well-being of the church.
+¦I do not speak of the *knowledge* of this principle, although this knowledge be of great importance to the well-being of the church.

-| This is added in French translations&#8212;I think from Calvin down.
+¦This is added in French translations -- I think from Calvin down.

 {166}